 Why doesn't the project manage its assets directly?

-Neither the PostgreSQL Global Development Group or the PostgreSQL Core Team are legal entities, and thus they cannot own assets, except as individuals.
+Neither the PostgreSQL Global Development Group nor the PostgreSQL Core Team are legal entities, and thus they cannot own assets, except as individuals.

 Trademarks

-What are the criteria for receiving a general use or tradename licence?
+What are the criteria for receiving a general use or tradename licence from PGCA?

 The PGCA board evaluates several criteria for issuing a licence that falls outside of fair use, such as modifications to the marks, the use of the marks within their context, would the marks create confusion with the community marks, and if the usage of marks could risk bringing the project into disrepute, to name a few.

-How much do you charge for trademark licences?
+How much does PGCA charge for Postgres trademark licences?

 There is no charge for a trademark licence.
 In rare cases where a non-standard agreement may be required which involves significant work from counsel, we may ask for a contribution towards the cost.